Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Later, yes.
 But only just.
 We have our own advantages we must maintain.
 All the stuff they salvaged from those ships?
 The two Injunctors they captured on Earth?
 Those aren’t going to give up their secrets for lifetimes, yet."

 Daar grumbled a bit unhappily at that.
-His instinct was to Give the Most Biggest Helps, but of course...he knew what mattered, here.
+His instinct was to Give the Most Biggest Helps, but of course... he knew what mattered, here.
 The Gao had to *survive* first, and that meant maintaining some technological advantages here and there, against the unfortunate possibility of a rift in their friendships.

 "Well, if it’s gonna take centuries, you can spare an evenin’."